Different Ways to Play Retro Games at Home

 Play Retro Games Via Raspberry Pi

-Raspberry Pi is basically a very small computer.
+There is probably a high chance you have heard of Raspberry Pi.
+Basically, it is a very small computer.
 In its cheapest form it does not come with a case, and is an electronic circuit board which is roughly the size of a credit card.
 They are very cheap to buy, considering what they are capable of.
 Raspberry Pi can be used for many things such as a retro games console, router, media center, or even a budget desktop.

 How to Setup Raspberry Pi for Retro Gaming?